joematthews/extreme-angular/README.md

 The [on-pull-request.yml](.github/workflows/on-pull-request.yml) workflow triggers [validate-code.yml](.github/workflows/validate-code.yml) to check all files and run tests when a pull request is opened or updated.

 Pull requests on GitHub cannot be merged until all checks and tests pass.
-The output of these workflows can found in the 'Actions' tab on the GitHub repository.
+The output of these workflows can be found in the 'Actions' tab on the GitHub repository.

 To execute these checks and tests locally: